Health Insurance Requirement at Ohio State

 What does it mean for me?

 - You will see the student health insurance fee post to your Statement of Account in your first term of the academic year, if you are enrolled in eligible classes.
-This fee verifies your automatic enrollment in the Comprehensive Plan.
+This fee verifies your automatic enrollment in the SHI Benefits Plan.
 Enrollment level defaults to single (“student only”) or, if you are a returning member, the level you selected for the previous term.

-- At this time, you have the opportunity to choose one of three options: keep the automatic enrollment and select the Comprehensive Plan, waive it by documenting your other adequate health insurance, or waive it and purchase the WilceCare Supplement.
+- At this time, you have the opportunity to choose one of three options: keep the automatic enrollment and select the SHI Benefits Plan, waive it by documenting your other adequate health insurance, or waive it and purchase the WilceCare Supplement.
 If you are an International Student, you are automatically enrolled in the Comprehensive Plan but may qualify to petition to waive if you meet specific criteria.

 - You must make your initial choice in your My Buckeye Link by completing the Student Health Insurance Select/Waive Process BEFORE the deadline of your first term.
 The deadline is typically seven (7) days before classes start for autumn semester.
 Subsequent academic terms also have a Select/Waive period, but eligibility varies by prior selection and student status.
 Petitions must be completed outside of My Buckeye Link via the appropriate form.